markwomack/ModelTrainTurnoutControl/README.md

 #### Servo Controller
 I am currently designing with the [16 Channel 12-bit PWM Servo Motor Driver LU9685 Driver servo controller](https://www.aliexpress.us/item/3256806206560666.html) in mind.
-It uses I2C to control up to 16 servos per board, is very affordable, and there is an existing Arduino library available on GitHub.
-The 5V used to control the servos can be isolated from the voltage used for the I2C communication, so 3.3v can be used.
+It uses I2C to control up to 16 servos per board, with multiple boards possible with different addresses.
+It is very affordable, and there is an existing Arduino library available on GitHub.
+The 5v power used to control the servos is isolated from the power used for the I2C communication, so 3.3v can be used.

 The other option is the [PCA9685 controller board](https://www.aliexpress.us/item/3256810335083711.html) which is also very popular and comparable.
 Choosing one over the other should not affect the overall architecture as the controller